vectorgrp/XCPlite/examples/no_a2l_demo/README.md

 - Thread local variables
-    The A2L creator can not handle thread local variables yet The DAQ capture method does not work for TLS, need a ApplXcpGetTlsBaseAddress() function, maybe introduce AAST type Detect the base address of the TLS block, like it is done in ApplXcpGetBaseAddr() for the global variables The DaqCapture macros as an alternative, does not work yet
+    The A2L creator can not handle thread local variables yet The DAQ capture method does not work for TLS, need a ApplXcpGetTlsBaseAddress() function, maybe introduce AAST type Detect the base address of the TLS block, like it is done in ApplXcpGetBaseAddr()/xcp_get_base_addr() for the global variables
+    The DaqCapture macros as an alternative, does not work yet
 - EPK
     Detect if the target application has a EPK segment or not